-- F. The following beliefs by all the stakeholders are fundamental to developing a vision for success, and to realizing that vision: - 1.
-We believe the capacity to create and support the vision that will unite stakeholders and provide successful educational opportunities is in our school system today.
-Creating a vision of what a student needs to know and be able to do upon graduation from the SPS must be developed with parents or guardians, students, staff, and community. - 2.
+- b.
 We believe that to create positive change that endures over time, efforts must rely on and be replicable and sustainable under realistic funding projections.
-Use of grants or other short-term realignment of resources may be used to speed up change while fundamental realignment of resource use is being identified and implemented. - 3.
+Use of grants or other short-term realignment of resources may be used to speed up change while fundamental realignment of resource use is being identified and implemented. - c.
 We believe that realigning resources is necessary to achieve our vision.
-We commit to, over time, collaboratively reviewing the ability to sustain small schools while remaining committed to sustaining small learning communities. - 4.
+We commit to, over time, collaboratively reviewing the ability to sustain small schools while remaining committed to sustaining small learning communities. - d.
 We believe that our success demands that a strong parent/guardian and community engagement process be built into this effort.
-We must provide the training, time and support for school staff to engage with parents/guardians and communities, to develop the shared responsibility for supporting student learning. - 5.
+We must provide the training, time and support for school staff to engage with parents/guardians and communities, and to develop the shared responsibility for supporting student learning. - e.
 We will overcome challenges to innovation rather than using bureaucracy to impede efforts.
-We will also advocate on behalf of schools with OSPI and the federal government. - 6.
-We will provide a safe and healthy environment where discrimination, intimidation and harassment are not tolerated by or toward students, families, community, or school employees. - 7.
-We will provide professional development to infuse cultural literacy into training, curriculum, instruction and assessment, and community and parent/guardian engagement. - 8.
+We will also advocate on behalf of schools with OSPI and the federal government. - f.
+We will provide a safe and healthy environment where discrimination, intimidation and harassment are not tolerated by or toward students, families, community, or school employees. - g.
+We will provide professional development to infuse racial equity literacy into training, curriculum, instruction and assessment, and community and parent/guardian engagement. - h.
 We recognize that simply raising achievement of all students will not in and of itself eliminate the achievement gap.
 We share the goal and expectation that students will meet SPS standards.
-For students who have a longer climb we will provide the necessary additional support to help meet the goals. - 9.
-We will work together to secure adequate funding for SPS that will provide the environment, the class size/caseloads, and the compensation that will attract and retain quality staff. - G. These commitments and beliefs, supported by action, will bring about the culture of success that SPS and SEA envision.
+For students who are furthest from educational justice we will provide the necessary additional support to help them meet the goals. - i.
+We will work together to secure adequate funding for Seattle Public Schools that will provide the environment, the class size/caseloads, and the compensation that will attract and retain quality educators who are racially, gender and linguistically diverse and who also reflect the diversity of our students. - 7.
+These commitments and beliefs, supported by action, will bring about the culture of success that SEA and SPS envision.